ConfusedVorlon/HSUIAutomationCheat/README.md

     #endif

-**Installation**
+##Installation

 Download the class and add it to your project.
-When SNAPSHOT is not defined, the class should compile to nothing.
+You can safely include this in production code; When SNAPSHOT is not defined, the class will compile to nothing.